deepbag/react-grid-x/package/README.md

 - `RGXArrowPagination`: Pagination component with arrow-based navigation.
 - `RGXTooltip`: The default tooltip component displayed for columns.
 - `RGXLoader`: The default loader component displayed when the table is in a loading state, which can be customized using the `loaderComponent` prop.
+- `RGXPopover`: The default popover component displayed for sorting and clearing sorting icons in the header.

 ### Interfaces (Props)